Josh Lowe Player Props: Rays vs. Royals

-Josh Lowe is available when the Tampa Bay Rays battle Alec Marsh and the Kansas City Royals at Kauffman Stadium Friday at 8:10 PM ET.
+The Tampa Bay Rays, including Josh Lowe (.222 batting average in his past 10 games), take on starter Brady Singer and the Kansas City Royals at Kauffman Stadium, Sunday at 2:10 PM ET.

-In his last action (on July 7 against the Braves) he went 0-for-4.
+He reached base in his only plate appearance in his previous appearance against the Royals.

 Josh Lowe Game Info & Props vs. the Royals